What are the differences between Standard, Enterprise and

 Post New Answer View All Answers

-What is a server instance?
+What is a three tiered client/server architecture?

-What is server system?
+What is http server and how it works?